jmonteer/hegic-resources/docs/Purchasing Options.md

 ### Monitor the performance of your option (Step 10)

-There are two primary places you can obesrve the performance of your option.
+There are two primary places you can observe the performance of your option.
 1. On the [Hegic](https://www.hegic.co/) HOLDERS tab you will see your option appear under the /// YOUR OPTIONS CONTRACTS section.
 Note: This may take a while to load.
-If if hasn't loaded within 3 minutes, you may need to refresh your browser.
+If it hasn't loaded within 3 minutes, you may need to refresh your browser.
 2. On the [Analytics](https://www.hegic.co/analytics) page you will see your option appear under the /// LIQUIDITY POOLS section.
 Straight after you option purchase is confirmed, it should appear on the first page of the section.

 ### Claim your option utilization reward(s)